RZetko/galaxy-integration-ffxiv/README.md

 # Features

 ## Supported
 * Launching and uninstalling game
 * Detecting if game is running
 * Syncing friends

 ## Unsupported
 * Achievements syncing - unsupported by platform (already implemented in code, if platform receives support for it, it should automatically work)
 * Installing game - unsupported by platform (already implemented in code, if platform receives support for it, it should automatically work)
 * Playtime tracking - unsupported by XIVAPI; local play time tracking is limited to one galaxy instance (if you try to play on multiple PCs, only local play time from the last PC will be used)

 # Working with code

 ## Before starting
-Install Python extensions (shuold not be needed) `pip install -r requirements.txt -t ./modules --implementation cp --python-version 37 --only-binary=:all:`
+Install Python extensions (should not be needed) `pip install -r requirements.txt -t ./modules --implementation cp --python-version 37 --only-binary=:all: --upgrade`

+If you have 64-bit version of Python set as default, you'll need to have 32-bit version installed as well sid-by-side and use `py -3.7-32 -m pip install -r requirements.txt -t ./modules --implementation cp --python-version 37 --only-binary=:all: --upgrade`

 ## Files and folders
 * ./html/ - folder with html files that will popup when first connecting integration